If You Have These 6 Traits, People Will See You as a Leader (Regardless of Your Position)

 The most obvious and easiest person to start with is your boss.
-But perhaps your boss isn’t someone you’d pick to be your mentor or you’d like another.
-Then it’s time to look for someone else to be your mentor.
+But perhaps your boss isn’t someone you’d pick to be your mentor or you want to expand your skillset and seek a mentor to help you do that.
+But how?

-This sounds daunting – how do you convince someone to be your mentor, particularly if they have a far higher position than you?
-Well, it isn’t really that hard – start by asking them a specific question.
+It sounds daunting – how do you convince someone to be your mentor, particularly if they seem hard to approach due to your level of access to them or their seniority?
+Start by asking this person a specific question.

-Lisa Earle McLeod shared her own story of a time earlier in her career when she was impressed by a high-profile executive who was running one of the largest news and entertainment platforms in the world.
-McLeod started by just sending the exec a specific question via email.
-The exec responded, and then McLeod responded back saying how she implemented the suggestions and asked her if she could periodically ask the exec questions in the future.
+Lisa Earle McLeod shared her own story of a time early in her career when she turned a high-profile executive into her mentor.
+McLeod started by sending the exec a specific question via email.
+The exec responded with advice.
+McLeod later followed up relaying how the situation played out after implementing the advice, and asked the exec if she could continue to periodically ask questions in the future.

 The exec agreed and McLeod continued to do so.
-It led to a lasting relationship, including in-person meetings – she became McLeod's mentor.
+It led to a lasting relationship, including in-person meetings, and she became McLeod's mentor.

 Are you looking for a mentor?
-You can follow the same playbook.
+Try a similar approach!

-4. You look for root causes, not quick fixes.
+4. Look for root causes, not quick fixes.

-When things go wrong, it’s easy to either gloss over the problem or look for a quick-fix.
-But, if you want to be seen as a leader, you need to transcend that and look for root causes.
+When things go wrong, it can be tempting to either gloss over the problem or look for a quick fix.
+But, if you want to be seen as a leader, it's important to confront the situation directly and identify root causes.

-This starts with being confident enough to admit a failure, which most people avoid.
+This often starts by being confident enough to admit a failure, which can be tough.
 Next, it means looking beyond how to fix that one situation and rethinking processes to ensure it doesn’t happen again.

 “Look for patterns or recurring challenges and rack your brain on how to solve them,” Lisa Earle McLeod said.
 “This will save you from falling into purely reactive behavior down the road.”

-5. When things go wrong, you speak the truth, without casting blame.
+5. When things go wrong, speak the truth, without casting blame.

-There’s a mountain of difference between speaking the truth and casting blame.
-Speaking the truth means explaining what happened, based off the facts, in an effort to fix it.
+Speaking the truth and casting blame can feel like close cousins.
+It's important to lean into fact finding and not place blame.
+Speaking the truth means explaining what happened in an effort to fix it.
 Casting blame is done to avoid responsibility, which only takes energy away from solving the problem.

-To get to the truth, you need to actively listen and drill into the numbers to see what went wrong where.
-By doing this, you can calmly explain where the failings were, and then determine what to fix.
+To get to the truth, it's important to actively listen, look to processes to see what led to the breakdown.
+This can help you explain what happened factually, and then determine what to fix.

 6. You share your passion.

-To illustrate the point, McLeod gave the example of a person who works for a plumbing distribution company and is looking to get their colleagues to hit their deadlines.
-Which pitch to their colleagues will work better?
+To illustrate the point, McLeod gives the example of someone working for a plumbing distribution company who wants to encourage their colleagues to hit their deadlines.
+Which pitch do you think will work better?

 - “Our customers are depending on us to get these orders out on time.”
 Or,

-Want to learn more about how to be seen as a leader at work, even if you don’t have a leadership position?
-Watch Elizabeth and Lisa Earle McLeod’s full course, Leading without Formal Authority, and learn more leadership tactics and what to do in common work situations.
+Want to learn how to be seen as a leader, even without a leadership position?
+Watch Elizabeth and Lisa Earle McLeod’s full course, Leading without Formal Authority, today.